A thoughtful first step

 Camp is not about nonstop activity or constant stimulation.

-Dogs move through a predictable daily rhythm that includes play, exploration, rest, and quiet time.
+Dogs enjoy daily activities that include play, exploration, rest, and quiet time.
 That balance helps many dogs settle quickly and feel secure, even during overnight stays.

 For dogs who enjoy structure and companionship, the difference is often noticeable right away.

-Camp offers both daycare and overnight boarding, using the same open, supervised environment and daily rhythm.
+Camp offers both daycare and overnight boarding, using the same open, supervised environment and daily schedule.
 Some dogs attend for the day, others stay overnight, and many do both.

 Next Steps

-If you’d like to see camp for yourself and find out whether your dog would enjoy it here, the next step is simple.
+If you’d like to see camp for yourself and find out whether your dog would enjoy it here, the next step is to schedule a tour.

-Schedule a tour, bring your dog along, and spend some time getting to know the space and the people who care for the dogs every day.
+Bring your dog along, spend some time getting to know the space, and meet the people who care for the dogs every day.

 Common Questions About Camp Fit